DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

   * password **required** `string`

 ### UserIdentity
 * The definition of the user identity under which the task is run. `object`: Specify either the userName or autoUser property, but not both.
+On CloudServiceConfiguration pools, this user is logged in with the INTERACTIVE flag.
+On Windows VirtualMachineConfiguration pools, this user is logged in with the BATCH flag.
   * autoUser [AutoUserSpecification](#autouserspecification)
   * username `string`: The userName and autoUser properties are mutually exclusive; you must specify one but not both.